NikKowPHP/social-brain/chapters/chapter-14.5.md

 You can still use the Empathy Loop, but with a different intent.
 Your goal is not to feel *with* them, but to confirm you understand their stated position so you can address it logically.
 *   *"So, if I'm hearing you correctly, your position is that we cannot move forward until this new, undocumented risk is addressed.
 Is that right?"* This isn't about validating their feeling; it's about pinning down their argument so it can't shift later.

+**5. Create an Audit Trail.**
+Bad-faith actors thrive in the ambiguity of verbal conversations.
+Your most powerful tool is to move the conversation from the verbal to the written.
+This creates an evidence trail that is difficult to deny.
+*   **The Script:** *"That's an important point.
+To make sure I capture it accurately, could you please send me an email with the specifics on that?"*
+*   This simple request does three things: It respectfully disengages from the immediate conflict, it forces them to translate vague assertions into concrete data, and it creates a written record that can be referred to later.
+This is your most powerful tool for enforcing accountability.

-Maria used this protocol in her next meeting with David.
+Maria used this full protocol in her next meeting with David.
 When he began his vague attacks, she went Gray Rock.
-She took a breath and said, "David, that's an interesting point.
-To make sure we can address it, could you please send me an email by EOD with the specific data on the risks you've identified?"
-She calmly deflected, documented, and returned to the agenda.
-She didn't "win," but she didn't lose.
+She used the Empathy Loop for reconnaissance: "So, if I'm hearing you right, your concern is about undocumented risks."
+Then she deployed the final step: "To make sure we can address that, could you please send me an email by EOD with the specific data on those risks?"
+She calmly deflected, created an audit trail, and returned to the agenda.
+She didn't "win" the fight, but she didn't lose.
 She contained the threat and conducted her orchestra safely through the storm.